Born in the early 1920s, the .35 Whelen is one of the most successful wildcat cartridges descended from the .30-06

 Due to its wildcat roots, few American gun manufacturers made rifles chambered in .35 Whelen until the 1980s.
 The cartridge still remains almost unheard of outside the United States.
 Prior to Remington opening the door for large scale production of .35 Whelen rifles, virtually every rifle in existence chambered for the cartridge was some sort of custom conversion (primarily 1898 Mausers and 1903 Springfields).

 However, .35 Whelen rifles are a lot easier to find now than they used to be.
 Remington has produced bolt-action Model 700, semi-automatic Model 750, and pump-action Model 7600 rifles chambered in the cartridge off and on over the years.
-Additionally, among others, it’s also possible to find Ruger No 1, CVA Scout, and Nosler M48 rifles chambered in the cartridge.
-Thompson/Center also offers .35 Whelen barrels for their Encore rifles.
+The same is true with the Ruger No. 1 and Nosler M48, and Thompson/Center Encore.

 Hunting With The .35 Whelen

 One of the reasons the .35 Whelen first became popular among American hunters was because it was so effective on really big species of North American game.
 That hasn’t changed and it remains a wonderful choice for grizzly/brown bear and moose hunting.
 If anything, the cartridge is even more effective on those animals now because of advances in bullet design.
 The .35 Whelen is also something of an underrated cartridge for elk hunting.

 The same goes for most species of African plains game (like impala, kudu, wildebeest, waterbuck, zebra, and even eland) as well as animals that you’ll encounter on a New Zealand hunting safari like fallow deer, rusa deer, sika deer, sambar deer, or red stag.

 The cartridge packs a heck of a punch and has a flat enough trajectory that it’s suitable for hunting most species of big game out to several hundred yards without too much trouble.
 Honestly, the only critters I don’t recommend using it on are extremely large species of African game like cape buffalo, elephant, and hippopotamus.